9:44am PT by Eriq Gardner

 A jury has ruled against Lisa Kudrow in a dispute over whether she owes her former manager Scott Howard.

 In a long-running case, Howard sued the Friends star in 2008 after being terminated the year earlier.
-The manager contended that he was owed five percent of her earnings from continuing residuals of work negotiated when Howard was representing Kudrow.
+The manager contended that he was owed 5 percent of her earnings from continuing residuals of work negotiated when Howard was representing Kudrow.
 The two operated under an oral agreement, and Kudrow disputed that there was any understanding of this arrangement.
 At trial, Howard pointed to the customs and practices in the entertainment industry.

 On Wednesday, at a Los Angeles Superior Court, a jury ordered Kudrow to pay $1.6 million.

 Originally, the judge in the case ruled in favor of Kudrow on summary judgment.
-But in August of 2012, an appeals court revived the dispute by saying the judge had improperly excluded the testimony of Howard's expert witness Martin Bauer, a longtime Hollywood agent, manager and executive.
+But in August 2012, an appeals court revived the dispute by saying the judge had improperly excluded the testimony of Howard's expert witness Martin Bauer, a longtime Hollywood agent, manager and executive.

 On the witness stand, Bauer testified that managers are paid in perpetuity on all gigs their clients take while being represented by the manager.
 The witness said he had never had a commission cut off because he had been fired.
 "I would never make that deal," he told the jury.
 "The only consequence of a termination is on future projects."